-After you plan your outline, break it up into 10 minute video segments that you can create.
+After you plan your outline, break it up into 10-minute video segments that you can create.

 Before getting too deep into course creation, it is smart to pre-sell your course to your audience.
-Gauge their interest, send them to a pre-sales landing page, and see if they click that buy button.
+Gauge interest, send them to a pre-sales landing page, and see if they click that buy button.

 A good baseline is to aim between $199 and $499 when starting out.

 To launch your online course, get started with Thinkific, get your video equipment, screen-share software, microphone, editing software, and shooting location.

 Once shot, edited, and uploaded, it’s time to promote your course.
 Make sure to funnel your welcome email series into your online course offering, and feature it on your blog.
 You can also share your course on social, create an affiliate program for your course, and test paid social advertising.

 When to launch: 6 months after you launch your blog, within six months, you should have enough traffic and an extensive enough email list to move from high-end $2,000-3,000 consulting sales to a $199 – $499 online course.

 Let’s move onto the next passive income idea.